deriv-com/deriv-api/docs/DerivAPI.md

 #### contract

-A contract object with latest status and ability to buy/sell
+A contract object with latest market values, cannot be bought or sold

 ##### Parameters